Robertpokane/bandwebsite/README.md

 Media
-All photos and music used in this site were obtained from Code Institute frot eh sole purpose of use in this Milestone project
+All photos and music used in this site were obtained from Code Institute for the sole purpose of use in this Milestone project

 # interactive-front-end-developement-project